Similar thoughts affect people differently, which means it’s all a matter of perspective.

 Is the Threat Real?

 Here’s a straightforward scenario that could happen to anyone

 I caused a commotion when I saw the snake, stirring him up.
-But my friend casually walked around him.
+But my friend casually but carefully walked around him.

-Fortunately, for my mate, he was able to recognise that the snake was in fact, not dangerous.
-Whereas, I couldn’t (unclear) and immediately held prejudice against all snakes, largely due to my lack of both knowledge and previous experience.
-Plus, from all the snakes = death programming, I swallowed earlier.
+Fortunately, for my mate, he was able to recognise that the snake was in fact not dangerous.
+Whereas I couldn’t (unclear) and immediately held prejudice against all snakes, largely due to a lack of knowledge and previous experience.
+Plus, from all the snakes = death programming I swallowed earlier.

 In this scenario, I obviously would’ve preferred being the one carrying less fear.
 Not only did my friend recognise features from detailed knowledge deeming the little guy as harmless, but he’d also made previous contact with several snakes in a controlled environment.
 That is, he was slowly introduced by someone else who carried experience from another person who was a snake-handler, and so on.

-After clearly seeing the actuality or MRI up close, as; overprotective brain gunk freaking me out over dangers that don’t pose any real threat, as my cross-referencing couldn’t determine the fact of the matter as purely innocent, and the snake was more scared of us, I get envious while confronted with two clear options.
+After clearly seeing the actuality or MRI up close, as none other than overprotective brain gunk freaking me out on dangers that don’t pose any real threat, as my cross-referencing couldn’t determine the fact of the matter as purely innocent, and the snake was more scared of us, I get envious while confronted with two clear options:

-Or 2) I carry weight for the rest of my life.
-I stay weighed down with a boot load of overly sheltered programming that predetermines a broad range of forms, objects and symbols in my library as real threats.
+- I carry weight for the rest of my life.
+I stay weighed down with a boot load full of overly sheltered programming that predetermines a broad range of forms, objects and symbols in my library as real threats.